bretsky/tft101/Readme.md

-Use ML to determine best strategies for TFT.
+Use statistics to determine best strategies for TFT.

 Holla from the guy who may fail SE212